velll/dollarsigns/README.md

 $("message-body").textContent = "It's actually working";
 ```

-Or if you want all three in a neat object
+Or if you want all three
 ```
-import { DOM } from "dollarsigns";
+import * as DOM from "dollarsigns";

 DOM.$("message-body").textContent = "It's actually working";
 DOM.$$$(".menu a").forEach(el => (